ys-lin14/warframe-exploration/README.md

 - Visualized user reviews using wordcloud
 - Extracted and visualized 'n/10' ratings from user reviews using regex and Seaborn
 - Examined sentiment in user reviews using VADER
-- Ranked game characters, enemies, non-player characters and locations using word counds and inverse document frequencies
+- Ranked game characters, enemies, non-player characters and locations using word counts and inverse document frequencies
 - Performed polynomial regression on the number of inactive players using NumPy
 - Assessed polynomials using residuals and sklearn cross validation